Skip to Content

 Inconspicuous areas of white are considered okay for conformation.

-German Shepherds can also have random white hairs on their muzzle and ruff, especially as they get older, a bit like you and me!
+German Shepherds can also have random white hairs on their muzzle and ruff, especially as they age, a bit like you and me!